theAgingApprentice/hexbotMQTTScriptCompiler-/README.md

 ## Overview

-This repository contains C++ code intended to run on your computer in order to generate workflows that can be fed into the Hexbot robot via MQTT in order to orchestrate complex movements for the robot's six legs.
+This repository contains C# code intended to run on your computer in order to generate workflows that can be fed into the Hexbot robot via MQTT in order to orchestrate complex movements for the robot's six legs.